mobidic/Captain-ACHAB/README.md

 **3. Analyse variants from top to bottom via the MPA-achab ranking :**

-According to MPA >= v1.1.0  Ranking : from 1 to 9 and score.
+According to MPA >= v1.1.0  Ranking : from 1 to 10.
+Priorization is refined by Achab processing (based on phenotype, genotype, allele balancy, Haploinsufficiency and custom filtering) .

 ![mpa](img/mpa-achab.PNG)